I'm Intimidated By My Girlfriend's Sexual History. What Do I Do?

 Worried about your girlfriend's past?

-Examining the data surrounding what is typical may offer some insight.
+Examining the data surrounding what is typical may offer some insight into what people consider an “acceptable” number of previous partners.
 The median number of sexual partners across the lifespan is four for women and six for men.
-However, sleeping with more people isn't uncommon.
-Nearly 25 percent of women in the United States reported having sex with more than ten partners, and 40 percent of men reported hitting double-digits.
+However, sleeping with more people isn't uncommon, with nearly 25% of women and 40% of men in the United States reported that they’ve had intercourse with more than 10 partners.

 Jealousy is a complex emotion associated with anger, sadness, and fear.
 Jealousy arises when a person perceives a threat to something important to them.
 It can be directed at almost anything, whether that thing is real or perceived.
 Jealousy serves an important function in self-protection and, in some cases, protecting a relationship.

-Personal security is necessary for healthy interpersonal relationships.
 Insecurity is the absence of self-confidence, inability to cope, and uncertainty about self-worth.
-An insecure person relies on outside validation to feel good about themselves and is much more likely to rely on their partner for validation and support.
-While romantic partners should certainly support each other, an insecure person may require validation beyond what is typical in a healthy relationship.
+An insecure person may rely on outside validation to feel good about themselves and they are much more likely to rely on their partner for validation and support.
+While romantic partners should support each other, an insecure person may require validation beyond what is typical in a healthy relationship.

-If you're unsure about your confidence or know you have low self-worth, insecurity likely plays a role in your jealousy.
+If you're unsure about your confidence or know you have low self-worth, feelings of insecurity may come up if your partner has more extensive sexual experience than you.
 If you don't feel secure in yourself, it may be difficult to believe you can find another girlfriend if you lose your current partner.
-Furthermore, low self-esteem can lead to rumination.
-Rumination is like obsession, featuring excessive, repetitive thoughts that interfere with other forms of mental activity.
-In other words, the more personal security you have, the easier it is to avoid thinking about your partner's sexual history.
+Furthermore, low self-esteem can lead to rumination about many things, including your partner’s sexual history.

-To begin managing your feelings, remember that your girlfriend chose you.
-You are the one she is in a relationship with, not any of her past partners.
-If you trust your girlfriend to remain faithful in the relationship or follow whatever ground rules the two of you have decided on, it's essential to treat her as trustworthy.
+To begin managing your feelings, it may be helpful to remind yourself that your partner chose to be with you.
+You are the one they’re in a relationship with, not any of their past partners.
+If you trust your girlfriend to remain faithful in the relationship or follow whatever ground rules the two of you have decided on, it's probably important to learn how to trust her.

-When you are ready to start addressing your negative feelings surrounding your girlfriend's past, you can try these things:
+When you are ready to start addressing any negative feelings surrounding your partner’s past, you can try these things:

 Communicating your feelings to your partner can help relieve some of your worry surrounding her sexual history.
-It's essential to communicate with your girlfriend without accusing or judging.
-Remember, you trust her to be faithful; the discussion isn't about her behavior.
+It's essential to communicate with your girlfriend without accusing or shaming them.
+Remember, you trust her to be faithful; the discussion usually isn't about her behavior.
 It's about your feelings.
-Focus on telling your girlfriend how you want affection and loyalty communicated in your relationship.
+It may be helpful to focus on telling your girlfriend how you want affection and loyalty communicated in your relationship.

 Getty